llm-for-zotero: A Research Agent System for your Zotero Library

 You can share custom skills with others by exchanging .md files.
 Drop a skill file into your skills folder and it will be picked up on the next plugin startup or after creating/deleting any skill in the portal.

-WebChat Setup (ChatGPT Web Sync)
+WebChat Setup (ChatGPT & DeepSeek Web Sync)

 Prerequisites